 I the early 2000s, I was so fascinated with UV and the human skin color.
 But as I searched about the global distribution of solar UV, I discovered the available data was in fact quite spotty.

-In the early 80s, there were concerns about the amount of risks that the depletion of UV-blocking atmospheric ozone posed to human health.
+In the early 80s, there were concerns about the number of risks that the depletion of UV-blocking atmospheric ozone posed to human health.
 This concern led NASA into action and NASA took millions of UV measurements from space.

-NINA JABLONSKI was able to find a way to turn all those data points into a map that ended up showing exactly how UV exposure varies throughout the world.
+Nina Jablonski was able to find a way to turn all those data points into a map that ended up showing exactly how UV exposure varies throughout the world.

 Most striking was the clear gradient between the equator and the poles, which was interrupted only in places where altitude increased UV exposure specifically in the Tibetan Plateau and persistent cloud cover decreased it.

 The Congo basin is full of humidity and moisture, which is blocking the UV.
 Solar energy is a fundamental attribute of any environment.
 And it’s a well-established fact that organisms living at different latitudes adapt in some way to their local solar conditions.